-Digital & Digital-Analog Displays
+Digital & Analog-Digital Displays

-Digital displays are highly rated because of the easy readability, which is an invaluable asset in the military.
-A typical G-Shock tactical watch has a digital or a hybrid analog/digital face.
+Digital displays are highly rated because of their easy readability, which is an invaluable asset in the military.
+A typical G-Shock watch has a digital or a hybrid analog/digital face.
 Digital displays are also irreplaceable in presenting various informative data from the temperature to measuring the heights and air pressure.

 All the G-Shock digital watches have a 12/24-hour format and possess a stopwatch functionality with some models measuring an astounding 1/1000 precision.
 As you may already know, a 24-hour format is prevalent amongst the military personnel in keeping misunderstandings minimal without the confusing AMs and PMs.